martinrebo/martinrebo/docs/AI/Deeplearning.md

   * Embedding adaptors

 Notes:
-* `pip umap`: Uniform Manifold Approximation and Projection (UMAP) is a dimension reduction technique that can be used for visualisation similarly to t-SNE, but also for general non-linear dimension reduction.
+* `pip umap`: Uniform Manifold Approximation and Projection (UMAP) is a dimension reduction technique that can be used for visualization similarly to t-SNE, but also for general non-linear dimension reduction.
 The algorithm is founded on three assumptions about the data:
   - The data is uniformly distributed on a Riemannian manifold;
   - The Riemannian metric is locally constant (or can be approximated as such);
   - The manifold is locally connected.
-  - Proyection high-dimension into 2/3.
-Preservig the distance between poins.
+  - Projection high-dimension into 2/3.
+Preserving the distance between points.
-  - sensitive to inputs
+  - Sensitive to inputs
 * `pip tqdm`: Progressions bar
-* Relenvancy and Distraction
+* Relevancy and Distraction
 * Query Expansion
   * Pass it to LLM → LLM Answer → Query result
   * QE Expansion with generated answers